 it can be seen on microfiche or on their

+computers.
 I prefer the microfiche.
-Ask one of the Family History Specialists to
+Ask one of the Family

-FHC and I cheerfully do this for researchers over and over.
+LDS FHC and I cheerfully do this for researchers over and

 Let me use my own recent research as an example.
 I have an ancestor, Absalom Gilly, who is listed on the 1840 and the 1850 census of Carter County, Tennessee.
 Now I want to learn more about him.